 - cover letter explaining your interest in and experience with both chorus and orchestra

 - résumé or curriculum vitae

 - past programming examples (concerts or entire seasons) by the candidate within the past five years

 - links to conducting footage of performance and rehearsal of both chorus and orchestra (separate or combined)

 - names and contact information of three professional references

-Please submit applications electronically to email@example.com by May 19, 2017.
+Please submit applications electronically to email@example.com by May 19, 2017 (the deadline has now passed).
 Review of applications will begin immediately.
 Additional materials may be requested later in the application process.